Mastering Task Prioritisation: The P0-P4 Framework

 - Researching new products

 These extras can wait until everything else is done.
-Don't let non-essential P4 work detract from important tasks.
+Don't let non-essential P4 work detract from essential tasks.

-Consistently using P0-P4 classification to prioritize your retail workload offers many upsides:
+Consistently using P0-P4 classification to prioritise your retail workload offers many upsides:

 Increased Focus - Provides structure so you know what requires attention now versus later.
 It prevents you from getting overwhelmed.